innerloop-ai/real-estate-showcase/README.md

-﻿# PropertyPulse - React Application
+﻿# 🔗 PropertyPulse - InnerLoop Integration

-A React application that showcases real estate properties with a featured property tour video.
+## Project Overview

+This project demonstrates how to embed InnerLoop images and videos into a real estate web application.
+It showcases how media content can be seamlessly integrated within a modern property listing website, allowing users to explore virtual property tours and browse high-quality images.

 ## Features

 - Responsive design that works on desktop and mobile devices
-- Featured property tour video (YouTube embed)
+- InnerLoop video embedding for virtual property tours and walkthroughs
+- InnerLoop image selection for high-quality property visuals
 - Grid of real estate property listings
 - Property details including price, address, bedrooms, bathrooms, and area
+- Interactive media selection allowing users to choose different property views and tours

 ## Technologies Used

+This project is built with:

 - React
 - TypeScript
-- HTML5
-- CSS3
+- CSS/SCSS
-- Webpack
+- Create React App
-- YouTube Embed API
+- InnerLoop Video API
+- InnerLoop Image Selection Components

-## Getting Started
+## Development Setup

 ### Prerequisites